Best Things To Do With Kids On Hot Days These School Holidays 2019-2020

 Some More You Might Not Have Considered

-On a hot day, your first instinct may be to get your little ones straight into the water!
-This summer, why not expand you horizons with an air-conditioned activity such as a visit to one of Sydney's best destination stores?
-IKEA, Toys’R’Us, and shopping centres with indoor play areas are all great ways to hide from the sun during the hottest part of the day.
+On a hot day, your first instinct may be to get your little ones straight into the water, but air-conditioned comfort can also give you the respite you need!
+Visit to one of Sydney's best indoor playgrounds in shopping malls - a great way to hide from the sun during the hottest part of the day!

 Indoor play centres are another great choice!
-For playtime like no other, you have to check out Nubo in Alexandria - it’s a little slice of heaven with no fluorescent colours, fried food or awful coffee in sight.
-We also love the miniature worlds where children rule at Wannabees Family Playtown, and the action and adventure of trampolines and foam pits at Ultimate Sydney.
+For playtime like no other, you have to check out Nubo in Alexandria - it’s a little slice of heaven with no fluorescent colours, fried food or awful coffee insight.
+Around the corner, Sky Zone is an uber-popular trampoline park with over 100 interconnected tramps for hours of jumping fun, plus an Enduro warrior course and Sky Climb indoor rock climbing walls for hours of fun.
+We also love the miniature worlds where children rule at Wannabees Family Playtown and the action and adventure of trampolines and foam pits at Ultimate Sydney.